bennycortese/cluster-api-provider-azure/docs/proposals/20230612-node-os-image-caching.md

 ### Graduation Criteria [optional]

+Alpha:

-alpha - The feature is initially constructed and toggleable with an environment variable
+The feature is initially constructed and toggleable with an environment variable

 Beta: